PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-1-0-available.md

 ![PrestaShop 8.1 is available!](/assets/images/2023/02/banner_8.1_1534x424.png)

-PrestaShop 8.1, is a minor upgrade with major improvements.
+PrestaShop 8.1 is a minor upgrade with major improvements.
 It's focused on making things faster and easier for you, transforming the way you use PrestaShop.

 The entirely reworked product management page delivers a more efficient and user-friendly experience.
-This new page make managing product combinations, prices, taxes, stock, and images quicker and easier.
-Multistore product management also has been drastically improved.
-Performance-wise, the new product management page is a whole new level, especially for stores with a large number of combinations.
+This new page makes managing product combinations, prices, taxes, stock, and images quicker and easier.
+Multistore product management has also been drastically improved.
+Performance-wise, the new product management page is taken to a new level, especially for stores with a large number of combinations.

 Additional new features include improved control over product availability labels, enhanced SEO settings for products, and support for multiple format image generation (WebP, AVIF).
-There are also a few improvements for developers, such as simiplified access to the store's performance profiler.
+There are also a few improvements for developers, such as simplified access to the store's performance profiler.

 For a deeper dive into these changes, check out the "What's New in PrestaShop 8.1 Page".